Thursday, June 4, 2026

 Here are some options if you have negative equity:

-• Pay it off finance
+• Pay it off with finance

 • Roll the negative equity into a new loan (recommended only if you are getting another vehicle)